Making the UK greener, one house at a time

 Of the countries listed, 21% were given a higher 2020 target due to their GDP.
 The majority of the countries listed on the graph here had either already exceeded their 2020 targets, or were on the verge of surpassing them.

-The majority of the countries had moderate pollution levels in 2017, with the exception of Cyprus, which had the highest rate of GHG emissions – namely 155.7.
+The majority of the countries had moderate pollution levels in 2017, except Cyprus, which had the highest rate of GHG emissions - namely 155.7.

-Estonia, Latvia, and Poland were the only countries in the worst-performing category that were allowed to have an increase in their emissions.
+Estonia, Latvia, and Poland were the only countries in the worst-performing category that were allowed to increase their emissions.
 Yet, they fared poorly because the difference between the target limit set by the EU and their actual emissions were the lowest.

 Overall, this chart showcases a bad trajectory for these countries, predicting their inability to adhere to the target limits set by the EU with such negative progression.